liamjosephnolan/liamjosephnolan.github.io/docs.md

 layout: page
 title: Dev Blog
 description: >
-  Here I will added documentation for various projects I am working on
+  I keep documentation for various projects I am working on here
 hide_description: true
 permalink: /docs/
 ---

-Here you can find project documentation, source code, and other fun content.
+I like to write about what I am working on.
+Here you can find documentation and thoughts about what I am currently working on

 # Posts
 {% for post in site.pages %}